jasonmimick/mongodb-openshift-dev-preview/README.md

 * Enable
 [Public API access](https://docs.opsmanager.mongodb.com/current/tutorial/configure-public-api-access/)
 for your account
-  * Create an API key
+  * Create an API key & save to use to in configuration while provisioning
   * Add appropriate ips or `0.0.0.0/0` to the IP Whitelist

 Known Issues & Limitations<a id="issues"></a>